rust-lang/rfcs/text/0000-pi-types.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+## Syntactical/conventional

 What syntax is preferred?

-How does this play together with HKP?

 What should be the naming conventions?

 Should we segregate the value parameters and type parameters by `;`?

-Should disjoint implementations satisfying some bound be allowed?
+## Compatibility

+How does this play together with HKP?

+How can one change bounds without breaking downstream?
+Shall some form of judgemental OR be added?

+What API would need to be rewritten to take advantage of Π-types?

+## Features

 Should there be a way to parameterize functions dynamically?

-What API would need to be rewritten to take advantage of Π-types?
+## Semantics

+Find some edge cases, which can be confusing.

+Are there other rules to consider?